Art&Craft

 The present wooden shoes

 Today, wood has become a popular material for fashion designers.
-They use it to make sophisticated shoe soles, but also to create shoes that are more like abstract works of art.
+They use it to make sophisticated soles for shoes, but also to create shoes that look more like abstract works of art.

 Karo 0499 photo source: srething.com